exercism/development-environment/README.md

 docker-compose logs -f website
 ```

-### Shelling into a container
+### Shelling into a component

-From time to time you may want to access a shell on a running container to run commands or check what is going on.
+You may want to access a shell on a running component to run commands or check what is going on.
 To access a shell on a running container you can use the provided `bin/shell` command.
 For example, to shell into the running `website` container, you would run: